muratk5n/thirdwave/en/README.md

 homes, fuel cars..

-Ammonia itself can be [combusted](https://youtu.be/5ejL65tKsGM?t=107) in turbines and generate power.
+Ammonia itself can be [combusted](https://youtu.be/5ejL65tKsGM?t=107) cleanly in turbines and generate power.
 Ammonia cld even be combusted along with coal to reduce a plant's carbon footprint.
 Plus NH3 is useful as fertilizer.

 Carrier, fertilizer, fuel - no other molecule checks so many boxes.